 You want to monetize your blog?
 You have opened a Google Adsense account and you want to insert your advertising banners in your articles?
-WP Simple Adsense Insertion offers this feature but why install another plugin when the Divi theme offers it by default?
+WP Simple Adsense Insertion offers this functionality but why install yet another plugin when the Divi theme offers it by default?

-We talked about it in a previous article: the Divi theme allows you to add your advertising banners in places provided for this purpose.
-This is set from the Divi > Theme options > Advertising tab.
+We talked about it in a previous article: the Divi theme allows you to add your advertising banners in the places provided for this purpose.
+This is set from the Divi > Theme Options > Advertising tab.

 This is a plugin that must have had its heyday in the old days when WordPress themes didn't think about the user experience.
 It is certainly still useful for thousands of sites but not for sites using the Divi theme.

 9. No need for Page Scroll to ID

 Page Scroll to ID allows you to add a "scroll" to a section of the page.
 This is particularly necessary when you want to create a onepage site.
 If you use it and make a redesign with the Divi themeYou can disable this extension as Divi easily allows you to use this feature.